malston/tkgi-pipeline-standards/README.md

 1. **Kustomize Template**: A complete reference for kustomize-based projects
    - Located at `/reference/templates/kustomize/`
-   - Features a fully tested `fly.sh` script with all commands implemented
+   - Features a hybrid approach with two fly.sh scripts:
+     - Simple version in `ci/fly.sh` (similar to ns-mgmt)
+     - Advanced version in `ci/scripts/fly.sh` with modular architecture
+   - Includes a sophisticated modular architecture in `ci/scripts/lib/` with dedicated files:
+     - `commands.sh`: Command implementations
+     - `help.sh`: Help text and documentation
+     - `parsing.sh`: Argument parsing functions
+     - `pipelines.sh`: Pipeline management functions
+     - `utils.sh`: Utility and helper functions
-   - Includes a test framework for CI scripts
+   - Comprehensive test framework in `ci/scripts/tests/` for CI scripts
+   - Makefile in `ci/scripts/` for build and test automation

 2. **Helm Template**: A reference for helm-based projects
    - Located at `/reference/templates/helm/`